Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 Why is there no pricing, or limited pricing on this website?

 We built this website to attract local consumers to our store, and underestimated demand for our zero flame retardant styles nationally.
+A new site is coming in early 2016 that will offer simplified choices and a clean shopping cart.

 How are your Condo Sofas constructed?